brontosaurusrex/brontosaurusrex.github.io/_posts/2018-07-09-gilead-greetings.md

 Praise be.
 Under His eye.
 We have been sent great weather.
-May God find me worthy.
+Praise be to you, and may God find me worthy.

 ![handmaidsGhost4_cropped-fs8.png]({{site.baseurl}}/media/handmaidsGhost4_cropped-fs8.png)